EmilyFitzs/starlingtechtest/README.md

 # Validate/Refresh the Access Token:
 - Go to the Starling Bank Developers Account and refresh/generate a new access token.
 - Create an application.properties file and add your access token.
+You will also need to create a savings goal at https://developer.starlingbank.com/docs and insert your savingsGoalUuid in this file.
 See "application.properties.example" for reference.

 # Build & Run
 To build the project, make sure you have Gradle installed.
 Run the following command in the project root directory: